After Your Psychology Degree

 The British Psychological Society (BPS) (external link) have a very comprehensive section of their website devoted to careers and qualifications.
 For those thinking of changing career to become a psychologist the BPS have a detailed section of their website outlining your options.

-All professional qualifications within psychology must be taken at the postgraduate level (external link) and there are a wide range of postgraduate programmes run in universities around the country.
-The University of Buckingham undergraduate degree has courses covering six of the areas of professional psychology so that our students experience of these areas before they choose to specialise at postgraduate level.
+All professional qualifications within psychology must be taken at the postgraduate level and there are a wide range of postgraduate programmes run in universities around the country.
+The University of Buckingham undergraduate degree has courses covering all seven of the areas of professional psychology so that our students have experience of these areas before they choose to specialise at postgraduate level.

 Since 1 July 2009 the Health Professions Council (external link) has been the registering body for practising psychologists (those who work with the public) in the UK.
 Students who wish to become practicing psychologists must ensure that their postgraduate degree programme is accredited by the HPC by checking their register of approved programmes.